-The Company's financial statements consolidate its subsidiaries which comprise the following at December 31, 2019:
+The Company's financial statements consolidate its subsidiaries which comprise the following at December 31, 2020 and 2019:

 Name of entity Country of incorporation Ownership

 SAMAX Romania Limited Cyprus 100%

 SAMAX Romania S.R.L.
 Romania 100%

-Vilhelmina Minerals Inc. Canada 100%

-Vilhelmina Mineral AB Sweden 46.9%

-Joma Gruver AS Norway 23.5%

 On October 10, 2019, the Company purchased all outstanding shares of Vilhelmina Minerals Inc., increasing its ownership of Vilhelmina Mineral Inc. from 34.1% to 100%.
-Vilhelmina Minerals Inc. has a 46.86% ownership in Vilhelmina Mineral AB and a 23.5% ownership in Joma Gruver AS.
+Vilhelmina Minerals Inc. had a 46.9% ownership in Vilhelmina Mineral AB and a 23.5% ownership in Joma Gruver AS on October 10, 2019.
 Mr. Scott Moore, an officer and director of the Company, is a director of Vilhelmina Mineral AB.